ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 Applications should use Elektra to read (and store) configurations for a overall better integrated system.
-A light integration would be to write parsers for the configuration files of your application.
+A light integration would be to write parsers for the configuration files of your application as Elektra plugin.
 This yields following advantages:

 - applications and administrators can easily change individual values
 - import/export of configuration